Wholesale market hall Leipzig (Großmarkthalle Leipzig) (1927)

 History

-In autumn 2013, the domes were awarded the title of Historical Landmark of Civil Engineering in Germany by the Federal Chamber of Engineers.
-Due to today's uses, the two domed halls have been divided with a wall.
+In autumn 2013, the domes were designated a Historic Landmark of Civil Engineering in Germany by the Federal Chamber of Engineers.
+As a result of its subsequent uses, the interior has since been divided by a partition wall, separating the two domed halls.

 History

-In autumn 2013, the domes were awarded the title of Historical Landmark of Civil Engineering in Germany by the Federal Chamber of Engineers.
-Due to today's uses, the two domed halls have been divided with a wall.
+In autumn 2013, the domes were designated a Historic Landmark of Civil Engineering in Germany by the Federal Chamber of Engineers.
+As a result of its subsequent uses, the interior has since been divided by a partition wall, separating the two domed halls.

 Impressions

-Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall) Gallery image of Großmarkthalle (Wholesale market hall)
+Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig Gallery image of Wholesale market hall Leipzig